 Reese and Wilder appeared to have played twice once receiving a 22% investment and an 11% investment on another.

-There were several other people who invested in the scheme that are not on page number 1 and 2, to include Deputy Blake Robinson..
+There were several other people who invested in the scheme that is not on page number 1 and 2, to include Deputy Blake Robinson.